haddocking/haddock3/docs/examples.md

 The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.

+## docking-protein-peptide

+A protein-peptide docking example making use of the knowledge of the binding site on the protein to guide the docking.
+The active site residues are defined as active and the peptide as passive (the corresponding AIRs are defined in the `ambig.tbl` file in the `data` directory.
+This example is following the protocol described in our protein-peptide docking article ([Trellet et. al. PLoS ONE 8, e58769 (2013)](https://dx.plos.org/10.1371/journal.pone.0058769)).
+For the peptide, an ensemble of three conformations (alpha-helix, polyproline-II and extended) is provided as starting point for the docking.
+Those were build using PyMol (instructions on how to do that can be found [here](https://www.bonvinlab.org/education/molmod_online/simulation/#preparing-the-system)).

+Three different workflows are illustrated:

+1) 3000 rigidbody docking models, selection of top400 and flexible refinement + EM of those (`docking-protein-peptide-full.cfg`)
+2) 3000 rigidbody docking models, selection of top400 and flexible refinement + final refinement in explict solvent (water) of those (`docking-protein-peptide-mdref-full.cfg`)
+3) 3000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM (`docking-protein-peptide-cltsel-full.cfg`).

+Note how the peptide is defined as fully flexible for the refinement phase (`nfle2 = 1` and associated parameters) and dihedral angle restraints are automatically defined to maintain secondary structure elements (`ssdihed = "alphabeta"`)

+The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.